Home / Inside Ursuline / Leadership / President's Council

 An influential, analytical, and experienced finance executive with a demonstrated history of delivering profitable growth and meeting financial targets, Doug Kennedy joined the Ursuline leadership team in the summer of 2024.
 He has done extensive consulting work focusing on strategic planning, M&A, FP&A, compliance, risk management, and leadership support.
 He previously served as the SVP Finance & CFO for Global Assessments at Pearson Education and has also held financial leadership positions at Pearson VUE, Cray Inc., and Northwest Airlines.
 He holds an MBA in Finance from the University of Minnesota - Carlson School of Management and a BA in Accounting from the University of Minnesota Duluth.

-Yolanda King manages Office of Diversity, Inclusion & Belonging, leading the development of the College’s strategic diversity plan and providing support and services to students, staff, and faculty to create an inclusive community.
+Yolanda King manages Office of Student Experience & Campus Belonging, leading the development of the College’s strategic diversity plan and providing support and services to students, staff, and faculty to create an inclusive community.
 King also serves as the administrator of Ursuline’s First-Generation Program and as the primary Designated School Official for international students.
 Previously, she spent 15 years as Tufts University’s Director of Residential Life and Learning in addition to serving in various Student Affairs positions at Worcester Polytechnic Institute, University at Buffalo, and Ohio University.
 A graduate of the College of Wooster, she earned a Master of Arts, Student Development in Higher Education from Howard University and was named as one of Cleveland’s Emerging Black Leaders in 2024 by The Plain Dealer.

 Athletic Director